-"I might never have had this kind of opportunity to study without the TSA," says Pastor Godwill.
-"With the kind of tutorials and tutors we have at TSA compared to small amount of money we pay as tuition fee, I can only say we have been favoured by God to have TSA."
+"I might never have had this kind of opportunity to study without The Shepherd's Academy," says Pastor Godwill.
+"With the kind of tutorials and tutors we have at TSA compared to the small amount of money we pay as tuition fee, I can only say we have been favoured by God to have TSA."